Josavil/Josavil/README.md

 ## Hi there 👋

-🏰 I am from Aragón, where i was born and I currently live.
+🏰 I am from Aragón, where i was born and I live.
 💻 I'm currently studying DAM [^1] in Oceano Atlántico, in Zaragoza, Spain.
 📜 I have knowledge in laws, since I studied Derecho for 4 years in UNIZAR[^2].
 ⛺ I volunteer as a monitor in Entaban (scouts).